-2.4.1 How to populate metadata database
+2.4.1 Metadata database initialization

-The metadata database must contains a schema which will collect all Knowage metadata.
-For configuring such a schema, the user must execute the creation scripts provided for the DBMS in use.
+Knowage requires a database schema to store its own metadata (definition of analyses, datasets and so on).
+For initializing such a schema, the user must execute the creation scripts provided for the DBMS in use.
 The package which includes the DDL will contain the following SQL files:

-Listing 2.3: Scripts for metadata schema
+Listing 2.11: Scripts for metadata schema